 Opposite the impressive city hall is the Waag, the weighing station, built in 1668.
-The old building has scales that used to weigh the cheese bundles.
-Today, these who are mainly touristy, and one can receive a weighing certificate as a souvenir.
+The old building has scales that were used to weigh the cheese bundles.
+Today, mainly touristy can receive a weighing certificate as a souvenir.
 In the building you can also enter the Museum of the History of Cheese Trading, in Gouda itself and in the Netherlands in general.

 In addition to the cheeses, a range of traditional Dutch products are sold in this market, from painted Delft and Dutch wooden clogs to cloths and clothing and various products, in a weekly market like the rest of the world.